Ludicro/PortSwiggerAcademy/Server-side_Vulnerabilities/OS_Command_Inject.md

 & echo aiwefwlguh &
 ```

-If this is submitted as teh `productID` parameter, the following command is executed:
+If this is submitted as the `productID` parameter, the following command is executed:

 ```bash
 stockreport.pl & echo aiwefwlguh & 29